For more information contact:

 Requesting Tax Exemption

-The department is to attach a completed Tax Exemption Certification form for each qualifying equipment item to the Department Requisition submitted to Purchasing Services (see BPPM 70.10).
+The department is to attach a completed Tax Exemption Questionnaire in Workday when creating the Requisition for each qualifying equipment item.
+(See BPPM 70.10 and the Workday Create Requisition reference guide.)

-NOTE: Tax exemptions cannot be taken on equipment, parts, or services purchased with Department Orders or purchasing cards.
+NOTE: Tax exemptions cannot be taken on equipment, parts, or services purchased with department Purchase Orders in Workday or procurement cards.

 Penalties for fraud and tax evasion, if assessed, are charged back to the department.